2022 European Darts Grand Prix

-The 2022 Interwetten European Darts Grand Prix was the seventh of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
-The tournament took place at the Hanns-Martin-Schleyer-Halle, Stuttgart, Germany, from 20–22 May 2022.
+The 2022 European Darts Grand Prix (known for sponsorship reasons as the 2022 Interwetten German Darts Grand Prix) was the seventh of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
+The tournament took place at the Hanns-Martin-Schleyer-Halle, Stuttgart, Germany, from 20 to 22 May 2022.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 José de Sousa was the defending champion after defeating Michael van Gerwen 8–4 in the 2020 final, but lost in the second round 6–5 to Andrew Gilding.

 Luke Humphries won his third European Tour title of 2022, defeating Rob Cross 8–7 in a repeat of the final from the previous European Tour event a week earlier.

 The original venue for this tournament was the Glaspalast in Sindelfingen, but it was being used as accommodation for Ukrainian refugees fleeing from the Russian invasion of Ukraine.

 Prize money

 The prize money is unchanged from the European Tours of the last 3 years: